tbarron/nldt/README.md

 a date/time string will be interpreted in the default timezone unless an explicit timezone is provided at construction time.

+#### class moment

+##### __init__(self, dt=None, fmt=None, itz=None)

+The moment constructor takes the following (optional) arguments

+ * dt: A date/time specification, which may be in any of a number of forms:
+    * a number
+    * a string containing all numeric digits
+    * an already instantiated moment
+    * a time.struct_time structure
+    * a tuple containing between 6 and 9 numbers
+    * a string containing a date/time specification in a recognized format
+ * fmt: The format to use in interpreting a dt string
+ * itz: The timezone used in interpreting the input time in some cases (see below)

+A moment's internal time is always stored in UTC.
+Epoch times defined as the number of seconds since the epoch always indicate a UTC time.
+If dt is None, the current UTC time will be stored in the moment.

+If dt is a number, a numeric string, or an already instantiated moment, the new moment will store the UTC epoch time represented by the number, the number represented by the string, or value from the already instantiated moment.
+In all these cases, no timezone adjustment is made.

+If dt is a time.struct_time, a tuple, or a date/time string, by default the indicated time will be interpreted in terms of the local time zone and adjusted to UTC before being stored in the moment.
+So, for example, if the input time is "2011-01-01 00:00:00" and the local timezone is US/Eastern, the moment will store 1293858000, which represents UTC time "2011-01-01 05:00:00".

+The input timezone can be changed by passing the itz argument or by calling moment.default_tz() before object instantiation.

+##### default_tz(cls, itz=None)

+This class method (i.e., it must be called as 'nldt.moment.default_tz()', not as a method on an object) sets the default timezone for interpreting input times when instantianting moments.

+##### takes_tz(cls, dt)

+This class method returns True if a timezone argument is valid when passing dt to the moment constructor (i.e., dt is NOT a number, numeric string, or already instantiated moment).

+##### __call__(self, format=None, otz=None)

+This method is normally called by appending parentheses to an instantiated moment object.
+For example,

+    import nlde
+    q = nldt.moment()    # record the current time
+    q("%F %T")           # report current time as YYYY-mm-dd HH:MM:SS
+    q("%F %T", tz='US/Pacific')   # report current time for Pacific timezone

 ### month ###
 ### Parser ###